 I love gemstones!
 I love to study and inspect gemstones.
 For me, the most interesting aspect of gemmology is the specific qualities held by each of these wonderful natural minerals.

-Not all gemstones possess optical effects which are dependant on their natural formation millions of years ago.
+Not all gemstones possess special optical effects it all dependants on their natural formation millions of years ago.
 With human intervention and ingenuity, man has managed to enhance nature’s beauty a little more through understanding nature’s ‘building blocks’.

 Ok where do I start?